RubenWerdmuller/minikube-workshop/README.md

 ### The front-end

-As Next.js is still our favorite.
+As `Next.js` is still our favorite!

 ```zsh
 npx create-next-app@latest